NitroNiko/RepData_PeerAssessment1/PA1_template.md

-Devise a strategy for filling in all of the missing values in the dataset. use daily average for missing interval
+Devise a strategy for filling in all of the missing values in the dataset. use interval average across all days for missing interval

 ```r
 average_NA <- data %>%